MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 *[This event was previously named Office.ClickToRun.UniversalBootstrapper.CollectEmbeddedSignature.]*

-Reports on the action that reads tagged input from the exe's embedded signature.
-This is an unproven concept the previous iteration of setup.exe did not implement, and is what we're relying on to carry the user's product/language/bitness choices from web page to in-process within setup.exe.
+RThis event is triggered when a user runs the Office installer to modify their Office installation.
+The data allows us to carry the user's product, language, and choice of 64- or 32-bit Office to in-process within setup.exe.

+The following fields are collected:

-- **ErrorCode –**    Integer number associated with an unhandled exception
+- **ErrorCode** - Integer number associated with an unhandled exception

-- **ErrorDetails –**    String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)
+- **ErrorDetails** - String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)

-- **ErrorMessage –**    String defined at the point where an unhandled exception was thrown, describing the nature of the failure
+- **ErrorMessage** - String defined at the point where an unhandled exception was thrown, describing the nature of the failure

-- **ErrorType –**    String describing the category of an unhandled exception
+- **ErrorType** - String describing the category of an unhandled exception

 ### Office.ClickToRun.UniversalBootstrapper.CollectParameters2

 *[This event was previously named Office.ClickToRun.UniversalBootstrapper.CollectParameters.]*

-Reports the parameters used for the Office installation
+This event is triggered when a user runs the Office installer to modify their Office installation.
+The data is used to report the parameters used for the Office installation and keep it running as expected.

-- **BitField –**    Integer value of the BitField argument, which tells us whether an explicit installation/update channel requested.
+- **BitField** - Integer value of the BitField argument which tells us whether an explicit installation/update channel requested.
 For example, Beta Channel, Current Channel (Preview), Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), or Semi-Annual Enterprise Channel.

+- **C2RClientUICulture** - Culture of the Click-to-Run (C2R) Client to install

-- **ChannelID –**    Integer representing the enum value of the selected update/install channel.
-For example, Beta Channel, Current Channel (Preview), Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), Semi-Annual Enterprise Channel, or Invalid.
+- **ChannelID** - Integer representing the enum value of the selected update/install channel.
+For example, Beta Channel, Current Channel (Preview), Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), or Semi-Annual Enterprise Channel.

-- **CMDMode –**    The friendly string corresponding to which overall mode switch was detected in the cmd arguments passed to the exe.
-Possibilities are:  autorun, configure, consumer, download, help, packager
+- **CMDMode** - The friendly string corresponding to which overall mode switch was detected in the cmd arguments passed to the exe.

-- **C2RClientUICulture –**    Culture of the C2R Client to install

-- **ErrorCode –**    Integer value associated with an unhandled exception
+- **ErrorCode** - Integer value associated with an unhandled exception

-- **ErrorDetails –**    String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)
+- **ErrorDetails** - String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)

-- **ErrorMessage –**    String defined at the point where an unhandled exception was thrown, describing the nature of the failure
+- **ErrorMessage** - String defined at the point where an unhandled exception was thrown, describing the nature of the failure

-- **ErrorType –**    String describing the category of an unhandled exception
+- **ErrorType** - String describing the category of an unhandled exception

-- **ExcludedApps –**    String listing the individual Office application names requested to be excluded from the Office suites installed
+- **ExcludedApps** - String listing the individual Office application names requested to be excluded from the Office suites installed

-- **InstalledCabVersion –**    The "16.0.xxxxx.yyyyy" version of an Office C2R Client already installed
+- **InstalledCabVersion** - The "16.0.xxxxx.yyyyy" version of an Office Click-to-Run (C2R) Client already installed

-- **InstalledProductVersion –**    The "16.0.xxxxx.yyyyy" version of an Office C2R product already installed
+- **InstalledProductVersion** - The "16.0.xxxxx.yyyyy" version of an Office Click-to-Run (C2R) product already installed

-- **IsC2RServiceRunning –**    Boolean flag that indicates whether a modern C2R Client's local machine service is up and running on the device
+- **IsC2RServiceRunning** - Boolean flag that indicates whether a modern Click-to-Run (C2R) Client's local machine service is up and running on the device

-- **IsElevatedFlagSet –**    Boolean flag indicating whether the bootstrapper has already attempted to gain admin elevation
+- **IsElevatedFlagSet** - Boolean flag indicating whether the bootstrapper has already attempted to gain admin elevation

-- **IsFireFlyInstalled –**    Boolean flag indicating whether the Office 2013 RTM C2R Client is currently installed
+- **IsFireFlyInstalled** - Boolean flag indicating whether the Office 2013 RTM Click-to-Run (C2R) Client is currently installed

-- **IsFireflyServiceRunning –**    Boolean flag that indicates whether a 2013 RTM C2R Client's local machine service is up and running on the device
+- **IsFireflyServiceRunning** - Boolean flag that indicates whether a 2013 RTM Click-to-Run (C2R) Client's local machine service is up and running on the device

-- **IsOfficeInstalled –**    Boolean flag indicating whether a modern Office client is installed already
+- **IsOfficeInstalled** - Boolean flag indicating whether a modern Office client is installed already

-- **OfficeCultures –**    Serialized list of Office cultures to be installed
+- **OfficeCultures** - Serialized list of Office cultures to be installed

-- **OfficeSourceType –**    Friendly string associated with the enum value of the installation source (CDN, HTTP, UNC, CMBITS, DVD, LOCAL)
+- **OfficeSourceType** - Friendly string associated with the enum value of the installation source (CDN, HTTP, UNC, CMBITS, DVD, LOCAL)

-- **Origin –**    String value telling us which of the supported origins (Puerto Rico [PR], Singapore [SG], Dublin [DB]) should be used for initial installation streaming
+- **Origin** - String value telling us which of the supported origins (Puerto Rico [PR], Singapore [SG], Dublin [DB]) should be used for initial installation streaming

-- **PlatformFromLink –**    String indicating the requested x86|x64|default bitness of Office requested from the C2R Setup service
+- **PlatformFromLink** - String indicating the requested (x86 vs x64) default bits of Office requested from the Click-to-Run (C2R) Setup service

-- **PlatformOfExistingInstallation –**    String indicating whether x86 vs. X64 Office was already installed on the device
+- **PlatformOfExistingInstallation** - String indicating whether x86 vs. X64 Office was already installed on the device

-- **PlatformToInstall –**    String indicating the final decision on whether x86 vs. X64 Office should be installed
+- **PlatformToInstall** - String indicating the final decision on whether x86 vs. X64 Office should be installed.
+Possibilites are: autorun, configure, consumer, download, help, packager

-- **PRID –**    String value representing the requested Product Release ID in a consumer installation scenario (for example, "O365ProPlusRetail")
+- **PRID** - String value representing the requested Product Release ID in a consumer installation scenario (for example, "O365ProPlusRetail")

-- **PridsToMigrateFromCentennial-** String of Office products to migrate from Store installations to Click-To-Run
+- **PridsToMigrateFromCentennial** - String of Office products to migrate from Store installations to Click-To-Run

-- **ProductsToAdd –**    The serialized string that instructs C2R Client on which Product/Culture combinations it should be installing
+- **ProductsToAdd** - The serialized string that instructs Click-to-Run (C2R) Client on which Product/Culture combinations it should be installing

-- **ProductsToMigrateFromO15C2R -** String of Office products and cultures to migrate from an Office 2013 Click-To-Run installation
+- **ProductsToMigrateFromO15C2R** - String of Office products and cultures to migrate from an Office 2013 Click-To-Run installation

-- **ProductsToRemove –**    The serialized string that instructs C2R Client on which Product/Culture combinations it should be uninstalling
+- **ProductsToRemove** - The serialized string that instructs Click-to-Run (C2R) Client on which Product/Culture combinations it should be uninstalling

-- **SharedComputerLicensing –**    Boolean indicating whether an IT Admin requested setup to enable the "SharedComputerLicensing" feature
+- **SharedComputerLicensing** - Boolean indicating whether an IT Admin requested setup to enable the "SharedComputerLicensing" feature

-- **ShouldActivate–**    Boolean indicating whether an IT Admin requested an automatic licensing activation attempt in their configuration.xml
+- **ShouldActivate** - Boolean indicating whether an IT Admin requested an automatic licensing activation attempt in their configuration.xml

-- **ShouldUninstallCentennial -** Boolean flag indicating whether Office products from the Store should be uninstalled
+- **ShouldUninstallCentennial** - Boolean flag indicating whether Office products from the Store should be uninstalled

-- **VersionToInstall–**    String value of the Office "16.0.xxxxx.yyyyy" version that is being installed
+- **VersionToInstall** - String value of the Office "16.0.xxxxx.yyyyy" version that is being installed

 ### Office.ClickToRun.UniversalBootstrapper.Execute2

 *[This event was previously named Office.ClickToRun.UniversalBootstrapper.Execute.]*

-Reports on the machine-impactful actions taken, as determined by the reasoned-over data from "CalculateParameters"
+This event is triggered when a user runs the Office installer to modify their Office installation.
+The data is used to report on the machine-impactful actions taken, as determined by the reasoned-over data from "CalculateParameters"

-- **AvailableClientVersionText –**    String value of the C2R Client "16.0.xxxxx.yyyyy" version found in the Version Descriptor XML, which is used to determine whether a currently installed C2R Client should be updated
+- **AvailableClientVersionText** - String value of the C2R Client "16.0.xxxxx.yyyyy" version found in the Version Descriptor XML, which is used to determine whether a currently installed C2R Client should be updated

-- **CleanFireflyAction –**    "true" if the CleanFireFlyAction task is scheduled to run during this installation
+- **CleanFireflyAction** - "true" if the CleanFireFlyAction task is scheduled to run during this installation

-- **CleanO15Action –**    "true" if the CleanO15Action task is scheduled to run during this installation
+- **CleanO15Action** - "true" if the CleanO15Action task is scheduled to run during this installation

-- **CMDMode –**    The friendly string corresponding to which overall mode switch was detected in the cmd arguments passed to the exe.
-Possibilities are:  autorun, configure, consumer, download, help, packager
+- **CMDMode** - The friendly string corresponding to which overall mode switch was detected in the cmd arguments passed to the exe.

-- **DeliveryMechanism –**    The "FFNRoot" guid extracted from the Version Descriptor XML (stamped by RDX), which tells us which audience/channel the build source came from
+- **DeliveryMechanism** - The "FFNRoot" guid extracted from the Version Descriptor XML (stamped by RDX), which tells us which audience/channel the build source came from

-- **DownloadC2RClientAction –**    "true" if the DownloadC2RClientAction task is scheduled to run during this installation
+- **DownloadC2RClientAction** - "true" if the DownloadC2RClientAction task is scheduled to run during this installation

-- **ErrorCode –**    Integer value associated with an unhandled exception
+- **ErrorCode** - Integer value associated with an unhandled exception

-- **ErrorDetails –**    String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)
+- **ErrorDetails** - String that describes the location of where an unhandled exception occurred (function, file, line number, additional parameters set by the thrower)

-- **ErrorMessage –**    String defined at the point where an unhandled exception was thrown, describing the nature of the failure
+- **ErrorMessage** - String defined at the point where an unhandled exception was thrown, describing the nature of the failure

-- **ErrorType –**    String describing the category of an unhandled exception
+- **ErrorType** - String describing the category of an unhandled exception

-- **ExitCode –**    Integer value associated with the result of running the Execute phase of the bootstrapper, indicating success vs. specific types of failure
+- **ExitCode** - Integer value associated with the result of running the Execute phase of the bootstrapper, indicating success vs. specific types of failure

-- **LaunchAction –**    "true" if the LaunchAction task is scheduled to run during this installation
+- **LaunchAction** - "true" if the LaunchAction task is scheduled to run during this installation

-- **LaunchUpdateAction –**    "true" if the LaunchUpdateAction task is scheduled to run during this installation
+- **LaunchUpdateAction** - "true" if the LaunchUpdateAction task is scheduled to run during this installation.
+Possibilites are - Autorun, configure, consumer, download, help, packager

-- **PreReqResult –**    The integer enum value of the result when PreReq checks were performed (pass/fail/re-run)
+- **PreReqResult** - The integer enum value of the result when PreReq checks were performed (pass/fail/re-run)

-- **UnexpectedAction –**    "true" if the UnexpectedAction task (an error case) is scheduled to run during this installation
+- **UnexpectedAction** - "true" if the UnexpectedAction task (an error case) is scheduled to run during this installation

-- **VersionToInstall –**    String value of the Office "16.0.xxxxx.yyyyy" version that is being installed
+- **VersionToInstall** - String value of the Office "16.0.xxxxx.yyyyy" version that is being installed

 ### Office.ServiceabilityManager.InventoryAddon.Heartbeat